nishanths/block-urls/README.md

 Only exact URL matches will be blocked.
 The query string and fragment, if specified, will also need to match for blocking.
-The only exception is that trailing slash in the path does not matter.
+The only exception is that leading slash in the path does not matter.

 ```
 Specified                            Blocks